jfly/snow/machines/fflewddur/README.md

    $ sudo smbpasswd -a jfly
    $ sudo smbpasswd -a rachel
    ```

+   `git grep smbpasswd` to find other users that must be created as well.

    TODO: manage this declaratively.
 See
    https://github.com/kanidm/kanidm/issues/2627 and
    https://github.com/lldap/lldap/issues/599 for promising options.
 If they don't